phunware/maas-analytics-android-sdk/README.md

 </receiver>
 ```

-*Note:* Although the `CoreReceiver` and `ACCESS_NETWORK_STATE` permission do similar things, they are still unique and
+*NOTE*: Although the `CoreReceiver` and `ACCESS_NETWORK_STATE` permission do similar things, they are still unique and
 it is beneficial to use them simultaneously.
 The receiver will get updates when connectivity changes.
 However, every
-other `BroadcastReceiver` that is definied with that intent filter will as well, so the update may not be instantaneous.
+other `BroadcastReceiver` that is defined with that intent filter will as well, so the update may not be instantaneous.
 Connectivity could drop, so checking if a connection is available may be a faster and more reliable method.
-The `CoreReceiver` will also send any queued up analytic events once connection is restored.
+The `CoreReceiver` will also send any queued-up analytic events once connection is restored.